JanetYin/ttt/readme.md

 # Simple type theory

-Type theory is a game that we play using a finite number of rules.
+Type theory is a game which we play with a finite number of rules.
 For each type former, there is a number of rules.
 In this section, we learn about the rules for `Bool`, `→`, `ℕ`, `×`, abstract types, `⊥`, `⊤`, `⊎`.
+We also learn that equality of terms is decidable, the difference between equality and behaviour, the algebraic structure of types and the connection to propositional logic.

 ## Booleans: `Bool`